stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 The code below generates three histograms with different bin sizes (30, 50, and 70) to visualize the distribution of tree plantings over time.
-Among the three histograms, the one with ‘bins = 50’ is likely to be the best choice.
-A bin size of 50 provides a good balance between capturing the underlying distribution and avoiding excessive detail or noise.
+Among the three histograms, the one with ‘bins = 50’ is likely the best choice —a bin size of 50 balances capturing the underlying distribution and avoiding excessive detail or noise.

-This plot addresses the research question by showing the number of threes planted over time.
+This plot addresses the research question by showing the number of trees planted over time.
 However, it is noted that a histogram may not be the best plot to present results over time.

 ``` r
 # Base plot